Introduction to Mole Removal – Skin Surgery

 How long does it take to recover?

 You can return to work immediately but the area of operation can take up to 2 weeks to fully heal.
+It is important to note that different people and different parts of the body heal at different rates.

 When can I drive?